christianrowlands/network-survey-messaging/README.md

 #### Building the HTML content from the AsyncAPI file
  - Execute `ag src/main/asyncapi/network_survey_messaging.yaml @asyncapi/html-template -o build/network-survey-messaging-html`
  - The HTML content will be located in the directory specified after the `-o` option.

+To publish a new version of the Network Survey Messaging API HTML page, use the following command
+ - `ag src/main/asyncapi/network_survey_messaging.yaml @asyncapi/html-template -o docs`

+This will overwrite the current HTML content from the docs directory with the last API definition from the yaml file.

 #### Building the protobuf Java library
  - Execute `gradlew build` in the root directory to produce the Java library with the protobuf messages.